MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Set-PnPTeamsTeamPicture.md

 ```powershell
 Set-PnPTeamsTeamPicture -Team "MyTeam" -Path "c:\myimage.jpg"
 ```
-Updates a picture for the team called 'MyTeam' with the available at "c:\myimage.jpg"
+Updates a picture for the team called 'MyTeam' with the available image at "c:\myimage.jpg"

 ## PARAMETERS